 At the heart of “In Trump We Trust,” we circle around again to the problem of misguided prophecies and, by extension, false prophets.
 I’m not going to waste time detailing what some of these talking heads had to say about Trump’s God-ordained re-election or the wicked schemes they believe must have succeeded to oust him from office.
 Rather, I want to target the crux of their delusion, which is this: like the radical left whom they abhor, they have conflated their political aims with a pseudo divine, super-moral, transcendent self-righteousness without a face or a name—a nonhuman.

-In other words, they have partnered with the demonic (or something like it; I hope you will pardon me for being a bit vague on that point).
+In other words, they have partnered with the demonic (or something like it; forgive me for being a bit vague on that point).
 What do I mean by this?

 Such religious-political aims, when prioritized, obscure the truth of the Gospel, a truth to which no one can lay claim because of its universal transcendence and because it demands more of us than we can give, in and of ourselves.
 As a matter of reflex, I am now wary of anyone claiming to have exclusive access to the truth, especially when that truth coincides with preexisting beliefs, expectations, and self-imposed interpretations.